Megan Hasse was born in Bermuda, grew up on a horse farm in northern Virginia, and now resides in New York City.

-She also spent six months at sea onboard the Oceania Marina as Production Singer/Dancer where she created and performed a solo cabaret, “Songs from the Silver Screen”.
-She has performed with Reba McEntire at the Kennedy F. Center in Washington, DC in “An Evening of Achievement” (featured vocalist; “This Is Me” and “I Have A Dream”).
+Megan has worked across the US at many wonderful regional houses, and traveled internationally onboard the Oceania Marina as Production Singer/Dancer with Norwegian Cruise Lines.
+She created and performed her solo cabaret, “Songs from the Silver Screen” while onboard.
+Concert appearances include in “An Evening of Achievement” with Reba McEntire at the Kennedy F. Center in Washington, DC (featured vocalist; “This Is Me” and “I Have A Dream”) and The Million Pound Bank Note at the Westport Library’s state-of-the-art venue in Westport, Connecticut.

 Her brother, Dan Hasse, is a NYC-based director/teacher.
 You can view his work HERE.